d3alek/cadastre-bg-to-google-mymaps/README.md

   records[number]['description'] = data
 }
 printRecords = () => {
+  console.log('!
+For clipboard copy to work, interact with the map now');
   setTimeout(async () => {
     printed = ""
     for (record in records) {